 Foods That Contain Resistant Starches

-A few more tips on resistant starches: Beans are particularly high in resistant starches so incorporate them into your type 2 diabetes diet whenever possible.
-Add them to salads and other cold dishes.
+Beans are also particularly high in resistant starches.
 Purple-fleshed potatoes have the highest levels of resistant starches out of all the potato varieties.
 And finally, unripe bananas—and their skins—contain high levels of resistant starches.
 If you have a good blender, consider tossing the whole banana, peel and all, into your next smoothie.

 A Tasty Way to Enjoy Resistant Starches